OPRAH'S DEAD SON

 Chapter Forty-six

 It's dark, quiet, cool.
 Giselle's hair is partly in her mouth and partly stuck to her cheek with dried sweat and drool like she might be Homer Simpson waking up from a long winter's nap.
-She's still scrunched down into the big green beanbag pillow beside Oprah's maroon chair but Abraham's arm is no longer around her shoulders and all that's left of the fire in the fireplace is a few faint embers.
+She's still all scrunched down into the big green beanbag pillow beside Oprah's maroon chair but Abraham's arm is no longer around her shoulders and all that's left of the fire in the fireplace is a few faint embers.
 There's a light on in the kitchen.
 That rings a bell.
 Something had been wrong with Isaac's foot.
 He was getting too big for his britches.
 Giselle hadn't been able to help; she'd wanted to but she couldn't move.
 She'd been trying to explain Dennis's theories about Hitler and The Holocaust.
 Abraham got snippy and took Isaac in to see Diane.
 She'd know what to do.
+That had pissed Giselle off.
 He'd left one of the kitchen doors open.
 Now it's closed.

 "Tell Isaac if he wants me he can come get me himself," a little girl's voice says.
 "I can't believe he sent a rat."
 Hm.
 Apparently it's not Isaac under the table.
 The voice is petulant; a raspy, whispery, high-pitched, melodic whine, the way a little girl rodent would talk if little girl rodents could talk.